BobbyWibowo/ta-helper/README.md

 ## Using It

-Copy `.example-env` to `.env` in the same folder as the script and edit to put in your own settings.
+Copy `.example.env` to `.env` in the same folder as the script and edit to put in your own settings.
-`.example-env` has detailed comments that explain how to use each setting.
+`.example.env` has detailed comments that explain how to use each setting.

 ## What exactly does it do?